 The reasons for the request including, but not limited to, citation to any relevant legal authority, arguments and evidence, including data, that supports the request.

-After receipt of a petition for submitted in accordance with 935 CMR 501.830, the Commission may consider the petition at an open meeting pursuant to M.G.L. c.
+After receipt of a petition for submitted in accordance with 935 CMR 501.830: Petitions for the Adoption, Amendment or Repeal of Regulations, the Commission may consider the petition at an open meeting pursuant to M.G.L. c.
 30A, § 20, and determine, in its discretion, whether to take any action on or as a result of the petition.
 The Commission may also delegate the review of petitions to its Executive Director.

 Within a reasonable time, the Commission or a Commission Delegee will notify the petitioner as to its determination, if any, concerning the petition.